 This means things like bright lights or loud noises.
 If you know these can set you off and you sense you could be on the edge of an attack (some women say they see a kind of ‘aura’ around them or objects) it’s time to hide in a dark, quiet corner.

 Yep, we see you.
 Put the phone down and go shut your eyes for half-an-hour.
 Whatever you are doing can wait.

 GET SOME ‘ME TIME’

-Stress is another trigger of menopause headaches, so if you’re trying to spin too many plates it could be time to reassess your commitments to others to make one to yourself.
+Stress is another headache trigger, so if you’re trying to spin too many plates it could be time to reassess your commitments to others to make one to yourself.

 Then, once you’ve got some new-found time on your hands, what should you do with it?
 Well, whatever makes you relax.
 It could be something more traditional like a massage or a hot bath, or you may want to go like a bat out of hell down at the squash courts.